 E. HISTORY OF JOE AND ELIZABETH FORMAN FAMILY

-William Forman and his sons Joe and William, II made a scouting trip from Kentucky to Austin, Texas in the mid 1840’ s.
+William Forman and his sons Joe and William Junior made a scouting trip from Kentucky to Austin, Texas in the mid 1840’s.
 Later they returned to Plano.
-Although the exact day can not be documented, Mr. Forman purchased land from Salmon Beck, a family who appears on the 1850 Collin County census.
+Although the exact day can not be documented, Mr. Forman purchased land from Salmon Beck, a family who appears on the 1850 Collin County, Texas census.

-Prior to the 1840’ s, very little money exchanged hands.
-The early settlers were farmers who conducted there business by bartering.
-When the Formans arrived they started enterprises with products to sell for cash.
+Prior to the 1840’s, very little money exchanged hands.
+The early settlers were farmers who conducted their business by bartering.
+When the Formans arrived, they started enterprises with products to sell for cash.
 This changed the economy of Plano.
-Now the farmers could sell their corn for cash and buy other things or the Forman’ s whiskey.
+Now the farmers could sell their corn for cash and buy other things or the Forman’s whiskey.

 William and Ruth Forman had nine children.
 One son was Joe.
-In 1843 Joe married Elizabeth Hughes.
+In 1843, Joe married Elizabeth Hughes.
 To this union, nine children were born.
 Joe followed in the family businesses of farming, cattle, distillery and gristmill.
-He was an successful farmer, owning much land and cattle.
+He was a successful farmer, owning much land and cattle.

-In 1867 he built his family a home.
-It can not be documented as to what the original size of the house is, it is believed to have been a 20 X 20 two story framed house.
-As his family grew he built additions to the house.
+In 1867, Joe Forman built his family a home.
+It can not be documented as to what the original size of the house is, but it is believed to have been a 20' X 20' two story framed house.
+As his family grew, he built additions to the house.
 Here he and Elizabeth conducted their business and raised their nine children.